hjwdzh/QuadriFlow/README.md

 ## Demo

 The software supports cmake build for Linux/Mac/Windows systems.
-For linux and mac users, run **sh demo.sh** to build and try the manifold example.
+For linux and mac users, run **sh demo.sh** to build and try the QuadriFlow example, which converts examples/Gargoyle_input.obj to examples/Gargoyle_quadriflow.obj.

 ### Install